-Several parameters will be measured using an in situ multiprobe, while turbidity will be measured using a portable turbidimeter.
+Several parameters will be measured using an in situ multiparameter water quality instrument, while turbidity will be measured using the multiparameter water quality instrument or a portable turbidimeter.
 Dissolved oxygen will be monitored because it is an important measure of the quantity of oxygen that is available to aquatic organisms.
 Without sufficient oxygen, aquatic organisms cannot survive and reproduce.
-Another parameter that will be measured is pH.
-This measures the acidity (hydrogen/hydroxide ion concentration) in effluents.
-Most aquatic organisms have a preferred range of pH between 6 and 9.
+Another parameter that will be measured is pH, a measure of the acidity (hydrogen/hydroxide ion concentration) in surface water.
+Most aquatic organisms have a preferred range of pH between 6.0 and 9.0.
 Water temperature will be measured for use in taking temperature-dependent measurements such as pH and specific conductance.
-Specific conductance is an indirect measure of the dissolved ion concentrations in water (i.e., conductivity), corrected to a standard temperature of 25 degrees Celsius.
-Changes in ion concentrations from runoff and other sources can cause stress to aquatic organisms such as clay or silt sediments and phytoplankton.
-Aquatic organisms are particularly susceptible to the effects of increased sediments and turbidity.
+Additionally, some aquatic organisms are thermally sensitive and DO concentrations are related to water temperature.
+Specific conductance is an indirect, aggregate measure of the dissolved ion concentrations in water (i.e., conductivity), corrected to a standard temperature of 25 degrees Celsius.
+Changes in ion concentrations from runoff and other sources can cause stress to aquatic organisms.
+Turbidity is a measure of water clarity that is influenced by suspended particles and organisms, for example clay or silt sediments and phytoplankton.
+Many aquatic organisms are particularly susceptible to the effects of increased sediments and turbidity.
 Project quality objectives for analyses of chemical parameters needed to determine the appropriateness of identifying the categories of impaired/nonimpaired wadeable, non-tidal streams in Anne Arundel County are:

-- In situ measurements of water quality will follow approved methods. - Calibration of the in situ measurement device and turbidimeter will be within 10% of known standards as per manufacturer's specifications.
+- In situ measurements of water quality will follow approved methods. - Calibration of the in situ measurement device and turbidimeter will be within 10% of known standards or as per manufacturer's specifications.